top of page

 • Shake occasionally

-• Optionally, strain when ready, but it is ok to leave them in
+• Optionally, strain when ready, but it is ok to leave the herbs in the vinegar

 Your infused vinegar will keep for 6–12 months if stored in a cool, dark place